Azure/missionlz/docs/deployment-guides/walkthrough.md

 >Note: GatewaySubnet is a reserved name in Azure and is required only if you plan to implement a Site-to-Site or ExpressRoute VPN.

 3. Windows VM:
+      1. Windows Server Version
+      1. VM size selector
       1. Username
-      2. Password
+      1. Password
-      3. Password confirmation
+      1. Password confirmation
-      4. Option for Hybrid Use Benefit for Windows [Azure Hybrid Benefit](https://learn.microsoft.com/en-us/windows-server/get-started/azure-hybrid-benefit?tabs=azure)
+      1. Option for Hybrid Use Benefit for Windows [Azure Hybrid Benefit](https://learn.microsoft.com/en-us/windows-server/get-started/azure-hybrid-benefit?tabs=azure)
-4. Linux VM:
+1. Linux VM:
+      1. Linux Image Publisher.
+MLZ offers 3 Linux distributions; Ubuntu, RHEL, and Debian
+      1. Linux Image Offer.
+      1. Linux Image SKU.  *Note, some distributions of Linux have additional license fees.*
+      1. VM size selector
       1. Username
-      2. Password
+      1. Password
-      3. Password confirmation
+      1. Password confirmation

 Click the 'Next' button.